-Broad adoption of SIEM technology is driven by security and compliance needs.
-Targeted attack discovery requires effective user activity, data access and application activity monitoring.
-Vendors are testing demand for broader-scope solutions.
+Broad adoption of SIEM technology is being driven by the need to detect threats and breaches, as well as by compliance needs.
+Early breach discovery requires effective user activity, data access and application activity monitoring.
+Vendors are improving threat intelligence and security analytics.

-The security information and event management (SIEM) market is defined by the customer's need to analyze security event data in real time for internal and external threat management, and to collect, store, analyze and report on log data for regulatory compliance and forensics.
-The vendors that are included in our analysis have technologies that have been designed for this purpose, and they actively market and sell these technologies to the security buying center.
+The security information and event management (SIEM) market is defined by the customer's need to analyze security event data in real time for internal and external threat management, and to collect, store, analyze and report on log data for incident response, forensics and regulatory compliance.
+The vendors included in our Magic Quadrant analysis have technologies that have been designed for this purpose, and they actively market and sell these technologies to the security buying center.

-SIEM technology aggregates the event data produced by security devices, network devices, systems and applications.
-The primary data source is log data, but SIEM technology can also process other forms of data.
-Event data is combined with contextual information about users, data and assets.
-The data is normalized, so that events from disparate sources can be correlated and analyzed for specific purposes, such as network security event monitoring, user activity monitoring or compliance reporting.
-The technology provides real-time security monitoring, historical analysis, and other support for incident investigation and compliance reporting.
+SIEM technology aggregates event data produced by security devices, network infrastructures, systems and applications.
+The primary data source is log data, but SIEM technology can also process other forms of data, such as NetFlow and packet capture.
+Event data is combined with contextual information about users, assets, threats and vulnerabilities.
+The data is normalized, so that events, data and contextual information from disparate sources can be correlated and analyzed for specific purposes, such as network security event monitoring, user activity monitoring and compliance reporting.
+The technology provides real-time security monitoring, historical analysis and other support for incident investigation and compliance reporting.

-- AlienVault provides integrated SIEM, file integrity monitoring, vulnerability assessment, endpoint control and intrusion detection system capabilities.
+- AlienVault USM provides integrated capabilities for SIEM, file integrity monitoring, vulnerability assessment, NetFlow and both host-based and network-based intrusion detection systems.

 - Customer references indicate that the software and appliance offerings are much less expensive than corresponding product sets from most competitors in the SIEM space.